slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[Yes, You Should Learn Vanilla JavaScript Before Fancy JS Frameworks](https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks)|There's no argument it that.
 Read it to learn why|

 ## Books
 The problem with books is while they get written, edited, printed, and optionally translated, the javascript world moves forward and they quickly stop being relevant.
-But if books work for you and you enjoy the smell of that freshly downloaded pdf then here's a short list of books you might find useful.
+But if books work for you and you enjoy the smell of that freshly downloaded pdf then here's a shortlist of books you might find useful.

 |link|description|
 |---|---|